Menahem Manesh Hayyut

 He was the son of Rabbi Isaac ben Abraham Ḥayyut, a descendant of a pious Provençal family; his father went to Prague in 1584.
 It seems that in his younger days, about 1590, he was rabbi of Turobin.

-He is the first known rabbi of Wilna, and his tombstone is the oldest in the old Jewish cemetery of that city.
-The Jewish community of Wilna was established in the last decade of the sixteenth century, and as Abraham Samuel Bacharach of Worms (died 1615) congratulates Ḥayyut on his good position in a far-away place, it is probable that Ḥayyut was really the first rabbi of Wilna.
+He is the first known rabbi of Vilna, and his tombstone was the oldest in the old Jewish cemetery of that city.
+The Jewish community of Vilna was established in the last decade of the sixteenth century, and as Abraham Samuel Bacharach of Worms (died 1615) congratulates Ḥayyut on his good position in a far-away place, it is probable that Ḥayyut was really the first rabbi of Vilna.

 He is also mentioned in Ephraim Cohen's responsa "Sha'ar Efrayim," and in Moses Jekuthiel Kaufmann's "Leḥem ha-Panim" on Yoreh De'ah, the first reference indicating Ḥayyut's proficiency in geometry.

-He died at Wilna about May, 1636.
+He died at Vilna around May 1636.

-His grandson was Rabbi Isaac Hayyut.
+His grandson was Rabbi Isaac Chajes.